 in action at events across Canada and in Piemonte Italy where the portrait feature was also a huge success.

-Doug is pictured here with his wife, Andrea Dixon, who has designed various posters and banners and promotional materials for Six String Nation as well as the "Voyageur" logo that adorns the case.
+Doug is pictured here with his wife, Andrea Dixon, who has designed various posters and banners and promotional materials for Six String Nation as well as the "Voyageur" wordmark that adorns the case.

 Sándor Fizli